caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 sections, but the salient point is that it **allows clients to synthesize new capability from existing commands without making changes to the service**.

+#### CRDTs

+What if all Intents were CRDT mutations?

-### Dynamic Query
+### Interactive Query

 Clients should be able to specify their own queries rather than being saddled with the singular representation format of the resources owned by a Hyperobject.
 Hyperobjects must implement a Query interface that allows clients to specify these in a request-response or persistent connection.
-For example, Hyperobjects in your enterprise may implement an interface that accepts OData or Falcor or Relay (or all three) queries, and they could also allow these over a websocket, allowing for streaming updates to the client.
+For example, Hyperobjects in your enterprise may implement an interface that accepts OData or Falcor or GraphQL (or all three) queries, and they could also allow these over a websocket, allowing for streaming updates to the client.

+#### TODO: how to implement CQS in consumer-driven contracts world?

 ### Universal Hypermedia Events